mlysy/pfjax/docs/notebooks/gradient_comparisons.md

 **Conclusions:**

 - We used 2500 particles for the standard filter but only 400 particles for the RB filter.
-The latter takes about 5x longer to compute but supposedly has lower variance.
+The latter takes about 5x longer to compute but should have lower variance.
 In this particular case this does not seem to hold, i.e., the RB filter takes longer and appears to be more variable.
 This suggests that the primary use of the RB filter is for calculating accurate gradients, as we shall see below.

 - Both particle filters reasonably approximate $\ell(\tth)$ when $\mu$ is at its true value.
 They don't do as well when $\mu$ is far from its true value.
 This is likely due to particle degeneracy in that case.